newt0/gatsbybootcamp-transcription/12.Generating Slugs for Posts/chapter12.md

 Generate a slug for each post.
 Goal two is an easy one for us.
 We're going to generate the blog post page template.
-That's nothing more than a `React` component.
+That's nothing more than a `React component`.
 And there's not a lot to say about that for now.
 Pretty straight forward.
 Next up and the final thing we're gonna do goal number three is to actually combine those two.